Green Mountain pastures encircling the Pin Valley

 What are the things to do in Pin Valley?

 Things to do in Pin Valley include paying tribute to the Mud Village, studying various plant species, and witnessing mountain life.
+The valley is also the focal point for major trekking expeditions in the country and can be reached from Spiti.

-2 thoughts on “Green Mountain pastures encircling the Pin Valley”
+2 thoughts on “Green Mountain pastures encircling the Pin Valley